How Can You Access Equity From Your Ontario Home?

 For example, if your Ontario home is worth about $900,000 and you owe $500,000 on the mortgage, you may have about $400,000 in estimated equity before lender limits, fees, qualification, and any other secured debt are considered.

-That does not mean the full $400,000 is automatically available.
-A lender still has to review the property, the total debt registered against it, the requested amount, income, credit, debt payments, current mortgage terms, and the reason for the funds.
+Available equity and usable equity are not always the same thing.
+A lender still has to review the property, the total debt registered against it, the requested amount, income, credit, current mortgage terms, and the reason for the funds.

 Ontario homeowners usually compare several options when they want to access home equity.
 Each option works differently, and each one has its own qualification rules, costs, and risks.